panipurimasala/CNN_AI_Binary_Classifier/README.md

-Title: Happy Sad Person binary classifier
+Happy Sad Person binary classifier

+Summary-
-Summary: Here is a notebook where I have trained a model to classifiy happy and sad people.
-I had followed
+Here is a notebook where I have trained a model to classifiy happy and sad people.

+Technologies used-
-Technologies used: Tensorflow
+1. Tensorflow
+2. CNNs